Cut the Cable Cord!

 - Viacom stations (Comedy Central, MTV, Nickelodeon, Spike)

-I was very surprised to find we only watch 15 out of the 60!
+Like I said, I was very surprised to find we only watch 15 out of the 60!

-Live Streaming vs Cable TV
+Live Streaming vs Cutting Cable TV

-Now it is time to take a look at the streaming services that are available for live TV.
+Now it is time to take a look at the streaming services that are available for Live TV.
 Each streaming option has pros and cons depending on your needs.

 |Sling||Direct TV||Playstation Vue||YouTube TV||Hulu LIve|